omeka/omeka-s-enduser/README.md

 **Section headings** should start with H2 (`##`) and go down to H4.
 Create sections where it is logical in the documentation structure; they will appear in the left navigation of the documentation.
 (See [Pages Management](http://omeka.org/s/docs/user-manual/sites/site_pages/) for an example of extensive section use.)
 Use "Sentence case for section headings", not "Camel Case".

 **Links** should be composed as relative to the current file.
-They will look something like `../modules/csvimport.md` if you are linking to another page within a section, or `../admin/users.md#manage-users` if you are linking to a section of a page.
+They will look something like `../modules/csvimport.md` if you are linking to a page that sits within a folder, or `../admin/users.md#manage-users` if you are linking to a section of a page.
 Do not forget the `.md` part of the page.

 Links to external websites require the full URL as well as the addition of "{target=_blank}" after the link syntax: for example, `[create a new issue](https://github.com/omeka/omeka-s-enduser/issues){target=_blank}`.